johndoe31415/knitpi/docs/hardware.md

     while over hall sensor.
   * Record carriage position by interpreting the relative rotary encoder inputs V1/V2.
-  * Depending on the determined carriage position, determine the "active" needle window (min_needle_pos to max_needle_pos).
+  * Depending on the determined carriage position, determine the "hot" needle window.
-  * Determine which of the needles in this window need to be set (depending on the pattern).
+  * Determine which of the needles in this "hot" actuation window need to be set (depending on the pattern).
-  * Determine the corresponding solenoids (mind the belt phase) and actuate them.
+  * Determine the corresponding solenoids (considering the belt phase) and actuate them.

 ## Hall sensor signal conditioning